1. How do I prepare for camp?

 Frogwarts' professors are muggle teachers and professionals in their fields of expertise, and several have received awards for excellence in teaching!
 In order to teach or work at Frogwarts, all staff members' references and backgrounds must be checked.
 Quite a few of them contribute to OTHER special projects as Artistic Associates of the Great Midwestern Educational Theatre Company, but all enjoy having fun in learning, and the challenge of long-form improvisation.

 6. What's the schedule like?

 On the first day, your wizard will be "sorted" into one of the houses of Frogwarts: Dragonwing, Morningstar, or Selkieclan.
-Then there is "house time," which occurs every day after breakfast, when the multi-age groups of wizards get to know each other, determine the strengths of their particular house, play games, discuss the book(s) and Movie(s), practice Quidditch skills, etc. After house time, the students go to the classes -- not by house, but by age-group assignments.
+Then there is "house time," which occurs every day after breakfast, when the multi-age groups of wizards get to know each other, determine the strengths of their particular house, play games, discuss books and movies, practice Quidditch skills, etc. After house time, the students go to the classes -- not by house, but by age-group assignments.
 There is another short "house time" after lunch, and after that there are more classes.
 Students report for "Cauldron" (a.k.a. snack) in the afternoon.
 After Cauldron, there are more classes, followed by dinner and a campfire which is hosted by one house each night.
-Lights out at 10p.m!
+Dismissed to get ready for bed at 9 pm, and lights out at 10p.m!

 7. Are there any books or supplies required to bring to camp?